jfrase8/Poker.js/README.md

 # POKER.JS
-This App was created for a semester long class by Steve and Joel, hense the name, Poker.js, as the project is made using Javascript and its creators are Steve and Joel.
+This App was created for a semester-long class by Steve and Joel, hense the name, Poker.js, as the project is made using Javascript and its creators are Steve and Joel.

 It is an online texas holdem poker game that you can play from different devices.
 Enjoy!